What is this subject about?

 How is the course assessed?

-You should possess a desire to explore Photography in and out of class, to deepen your knowledge by shooting on a weekly basis, and commitment to a subject where organisational skills and hard work are rewarded by being able to watch your creative ideas take shape and your photographic skills improve.
+You should possess a desire to explore this creative subject where hard work, creativity and organisational skills are essential.
+You will be doing a shoot a week, and an artist study for homework.
+This hard work will be rewarded by you very quickly being able to shoot to a near professional standard.
 Photography A Level will teach you how to use and appreciate the technicalities and aesthetics of much of the photography that surrounds you in your everyday life.

 What are the formal entry requirements for this course?